-India has confirmed cases of Anthrax in Pinapadu village, Andhra Pradesh.
+Anthrax has been confirmed in Araku Mandal, Andhra Pradesh.

 Anthrax is a zoonosis – an animal disease that can spread to humans – caused by the bacteria Bacillus anthracis.
 Spores can lie dormant for long periods of time, usually in soil, until it becomes an infectious agent.
 It's a common disease in livestock such as cattle, sheep, goats, and camels.

 Bacillus anthracis bacteria are found worldwide, particularly in tropical and subtropical areas.
 Travellers are at risk when coming into contact with infected animals or contaminated animal products such as wools and hides.
 The bacteria germinates during the dry season and can also be present during the wet season.

 Usually symptoms appear within 7 days of exposure.
 Symptoms can appear up to 60 days later if spores are inhaled.
 Anthrax infection can be contracted through:

 Seek medical attention immediately if you suspect exposure to Anthrax.
 Treatment includes antibiotics.